uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-jobservice.md

   * The default value is `http://harbor-core:8080`.
 * `CORE_SECRET`
   * This value is a pre-shared key that must match between the various services connecting to harbor-core.
-  * The default value is set to `secret123` when Harbor is ran locally or during CI testing.
+  * The default value is set to `secret123` when Harbor is run locally or during CI testing.
-  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon.
 * `HTTP_PROXY`
   * The default value is an empty string.
 * `HTTPS_PROXY`
   * The default value is an empty string.
 * `JOBSERVICE_SECRET`
   * This value is a pre-shared key that must match between the various services connecting to harbor-jobservice.
-  * The default value is set to `secret123` when Harbor is ran locally or during CI testing.
+  * The default value is set to `secret123` when Harbor is run locally or during CI testing.
-  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon.
 * `LOG_LEVEL`
   * The logging level this service should use.
   * The default value is `error`.